 Our music production course focuses on 3 key subject areas, which are then made up of individual specialist modules.
 The three subject areas are engineering, music production and business.

-You will study music production on our Advanced Diploma in Music Industry across an intensive one year period, which is divided into trimesters.
+You will study music production on CUA60520 Advanced Diploma of Music across an intensive one year period, which is divided into trimesters.
 Throughout each of the trimesters, you will go deeper into these subject areas so that you’re constantly building on your knowledge and skills.

 Our Abbey Road heritage is important in giving context to today’s music industry.
 You’ll learn about the evolution of the studios and how innovation at Abbey Road helped drive the music industry forward.
 Alongside the history and theory, the course puts a strong emphasis on learning technical skills, so you’ll spend time both in dedicated lectures and independently working with ProTools and Logic as well as Ableton Live.

 We encourage all of our students to participate in the many practical opportunities that are available.
 These include a wide range of ensembles, recording sessions and performance/composition workshops.
 You’ll learn on industry-standard equipment, including the latest Apple generation computers, Pro Tools and Logic professional studio software as well as a wide array of native plug-ins from our industry partners.